Schott Music: Early years

 The Schott publishing house was founded by Bernhard Schott (1748–1809) in Mainz in 1770, the year of Beethoven's birth.
 The historic building is still the company's head office.
 At the time of the foundation of the publishing house, Mainz boasted a flourishing cultural life and a busy court chapel.
 In 1780, Bernhard Schott was awarded the privilegium exclusivum together with the title of court music engraver.
 This meant that within the boundaries of the electorate of Mainz no third party was allowed to re-engrave or sell the works produced by him.
 Schott was one of the first publishers to use the printing technique of lithography, which meant that his editions were soon being printed and distributed on a wide scale.

-During the French years of Mainz, the publisher was heavily taxed, but the affectation to French music helped him in this stage.
+During the French years of Mainz, the publisher was heavily taxed, but the affectation to French music helped him at this stage.
 As a later consequence, the publishing house rapidly became established beyond the national borders of Germany.
 As early as 1823, Schott founded a branch in Antwerp, relocated to Brussels in 1839 (called Schott frères from 1879 onward), and further offices in musical centres such as Leipzig, London, Paris and Vienna.
 From the beginning, the house was committed to contemporary music.
 The publishing program included works by composers from the Mannheim School such as Carl Stamitz and Georg Joseph Vogler, as well as virtuoso ballroom music and comic operas.
 The publication of the piano scores and first editions of Mozart's Don Giovanni and Die Entführung aus dem Serail were among the highlights of its early history.
 They were followed by major late works by Ludwig van Beethoven, including the Ninth Symphony, the Missa solemnis and the last two string quartets.